o-ran-sc/o-du-phy/docs/Transport-Layer-and-ORAN-Fronthaul-Protocol-Implementation_fh.rst

 C-Plane messages are encapsulated using a two-layered header approach.
-The first layer consists of an eCPRI standard header, including corresponding fields used to indicate the message type, while the second layer is an application layer |br|
-including necessary fields for control and synchronization.
-Within the application layer, a “section” defines the |br|
-characteristics of U-plane data to be transferred or received from a beam with one pattern id.
-In general, the transport header, |br|
+The first layer consists of an eCPRI standard header, including corresponding fields used to indicate the message type, while the second layer is an application layer including necessary fields for control and synchronization.
+Within the application layer, a “section” defines the characteristics of U-plane data to be transferred or received from a beam with one pattern id.
+In general, the transport header,application header, and sections are all intended to be aligned on 4-byte boundaries and are transmitted in “network byte order” meaning the most significant byte of a multi-byte parameter is transmitted first.
-application
-header, and sections are all intended to be aligned on 4-byte boundaries and are transmitted in “network byte |br|
-order” meaning the most significant byte of a multi-byte parameter is transmitted first.

 Table 9 is a list of sections currently supported.